techenby/t-track/README.md

 # T-Track

 A [NativePHP mobile](https://nativephp.com/docs/mobile/1/getting-started/environment-setup) app for tracking changes in my voice and body from HRT.
 Weekly I'll log a picture and a voice recording, so I have a log of changes over time.
+I'm sure an app like this already exists, though it's a great excuse to play with NativePHP.

 **PHP:** 8.4
 **Laravel:** 12